rafi0112/news-paper-scrap/README.md

 select delete_old_news();
 ```

-This checks every hour and deletes rows whose `published_at` is older than 2 days.
+This checks every hour and deletes rows whose `published_at` is older than 1 day.

 It does **not** care whether: